Understanding Bone Health and Osteoporosis

 - The femur in the hip.

-Buff Bones is done with no forward flexion, especially in the laying down (supine) exercises.
+Pilates for Osteoporosis is done with little or no forward flexion, especially in the laying down (supine) exercises.
+Loaded forward flextion is avoided.
 Lateral and rotational exercises are reduced.

 In nose /out mouth.
 Deep diaphragm work.
 Posterior and lateral breathing.